ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ones.
 In the meantime, I encourage you to share your problems in the comments section below.

 ### Terrible, terrible 404
-By default, Jekyll 3 generates post links with no trailing slash (see this [github issue][5], there’s quite a discussion there).
+By default, Jekyll 3 generates post links with no trailing slash (see this [GitHub issue][5], there’s quite a discussion there).
 So all your older links that had a slash at the end will stop working, generating ton load of 404s and causing your google ranking to tank.